Jeznar/GitRepo/Documentation/Work_Log.md

 22.07.10 Updated Hex_Move to pop a dialog and ask if a previous target that can't be found is actually dead.
 (Pretty sweet dialog actually).

+22.07.13 Created Validate_Sidebar_Utility macro.
+It contains an interesting call to: `game.actors.get(element.id).getTokenImages()` to resolve the tokens including handling wildcarding.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)